santosma/replace/README.md

 Structure\
 replace OPT, from, to, -- filename, [filename]*\
-replace OPT, -- from, to, -- filename, [filebane]* alternative for strings that include OPTs\
+replace OPT, -- from, to, -- filename, [filenane]* alternative for strings that include OPTs\
 where "--" acts as flag